awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 ## `aws:downloadContent`<a name="aws-downloadContent"></a>

 \(Schema version 2\.0 or later\) Download SSM documents and scripts from remote locations\.
+GitHub Enterprise repositories are not supported\.
 This plugin is supported on Linux and Windows Server operating systems\.

 ### Syntax<a name="downloadContent-syntax"></a>